It seems that clients are firing ad agencies very quickly these days.

 You’ll notice the one thing missing from my list is “They Make Great Work”.
 That’s a given because that’s the only reason you hire an agency.
 Yes, some agencies make better work than others.
 But even those agencies that make great work, also make bad work.
 And if we were to look at why, it would likely start with the relationship, processes or interactions.
 So if the client can fix what they are doing wrong and the agency can show up right, then you should be able to make good work together.

-Making great advertising is simple, but very hard to do.
+Making great advertising should be simple, but it is very hard to do.

-Here’s a presentation on How to Be a Better Client
+Here’s a presentation on How to get better Marketing Execution